Oregon Security Deposit Returns and Deductions

 Landlords in Oregon can make deductions for damage whether or not they repair the damage.

-Most states, such as Oregon, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable.
+Most states, including Oregon, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable and reflect actual landlord expenses.

-If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.
+If the cost of damage exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.

 What is Considered Normal Wear and Tear in Oregon?